 Stoplight to stoplight acceleration can give you a sense of how well your engine is performing with a seat of the pants kind of feel.
 What happens when things begin to feel a little sluggish on throttle response?
 This article is all about how to remove engine deposits.

-Maybe your engine is beginning to sound more like a tractor and less like a performance vehicle making you less proud of your car or truck when chatting about it with friends.
+Maybe your engine is beginning to sound more like a tractor and less like a performance vehicle.
+Maybe this is making you less proud of your car or truck when chatting about it with friends.
 The worst part of all is when you go to the gas station to fill up and realize that you're not getting the same or usual miles per gallon either.

-Let's explore a little deeper just what carbon deposits are, common causes, common issues and how to rid yourself of these menacing power and mileage robbers.
+Let's explore a little deeper just what carbon deposits are.
+What are common causes, common issues and how to rid yourself of these menacing power and mileage robbers.